-In contrast to heat maps, user session replays don’t require any color interpretation.
-Instead, user session replays (or user recordings) give you a video account of what visitors did on your website and post-click landing pages.
+In contrast to heat maps, user session replays don’t require color interpretation.
+Instead, user session replays (or user recordings) give you a video account of what visitors did on your website and landing pages.
 Simply watch a video of how visitors are interacting with your web pages.
-All the data you collect with user videos is qualitative data.
+All the data you collect with user videos is qualitative.

-User session replays help you identify any usability and optimization issues that may be affecting your websites and post-click landing pages.
-You can find out which elements your visitors are responding well to, and which elements that are still not being interacted with.
-For example, if user recordings show visitors exiting the web page after they attempt to complete the form, it’s probably best you look at optimizing your form.
+User session replays help you identify any usability and optimization issues affecting your websites and landing pages.
+You can find out which elements your visitors are responding well to and which elements are still not being interacted with.
+For example, if user recordings show visitors exiting the web page after attempting to complete the form, it’s probably best to look at optimizing your form.

 A/B testing allows you to create, measure, and then test variations of your web pages to determine which combination of elements on a page are more successful at converting visitors.

-You can use A/B testing to improve conversions on your website, post-click landing pages, and marketing emails.
+You can use A/B testing to improve conversions on your website, landing pages, and marketing emails.

-All A/B tests start with the original version of your post-click landing page, this is also called the “control” variation.
+All A/B tests start with the original version of your landing page.
+This is also called the “control” variation.
 Once you have a control page, there are four steps to follow when conducting A/B tests:

-1. Set Conversion Goals: The conversion goal you set depends on the campaign you’re running at the moment.
-For example, if you’re setting goals for your ebook post-click landing pages the conversion goal would be ebook downloads.
+1. Set Conversion Goals: Your conversion goal depends on the current campaign you’re running.
+For example, if you’re setting goals for your ebook landing pages, the conversion goal would be ebook downloads.